 2. Claude Vuillemot (F)

 5. Bas de Bever (NL)

-As it will show in the history of BMX, the Indoor Tours would become the only International event the last for many, many years (16+ times organised).
+As it will show in the History of BMX, the Indoor Tours would become the only International event the lasted for many, many years (20+ times organised).

-Some famous names that races there in 1987:
+Some famous names that raced there in 1987: